SoftLaunch/Arduino-MOS/README.md

 **Yet another lightweight multitasking kernel for Arduino ...  :-)**

 But MOS is different.
 MOS stands for Macro based Operating System.
-It consists of only a view macros and thus needs per se **zero memory** (Flash and RAM)!
+It consists of only a few macros and can therefore be used on all Arduino devices.
-But it allows multitasking with blocking, cooperative tasks in pure C (GCC is required).
+It allows multitasking with blocking, cooperative tasks, but does not require additional memory.
 Of course you could do the same with state machines but with MOS your code looks nicer and is easier to understand.